wistepha/EHR-1.0/README.md

 * ana-wbcXX.root
 > Contains the analysis of all measurements done with a WBC value of XX.

+* DTB.py
+> Contains the commands used to control the DTB.
+The adc() command and the read out sequence are particular to this file.

 * EHR.PcbDoc
 > PCB design file (ALTIUM designer)